 For more background on this phase of the project click below:

 Shuttling the cis-lunar station periodically between a low lunar orbit and more distant cis-lunar regions was not seriously considered because the thermal control systems of the modules would require a significant boost to counteract solar radiation reflected from the surface of the Moon when the low orbit.
 (Interestingly, in November 2016, Sergei Krikalev, the Executive Director for Human Space flight at Roskosmos even suggested the creation of two outposts to satisfy both requirements.)
 Obviously, it was not a realistic proposition from the financial standpoint.

 In an effort to find a compromise between lunar and martian exploration, NASA suggested that its SLS rocket would be able to deliver the lunar lander to the NRHO orbit, from which it could make two-way journeys to the lunar surface.
 As of 2017, the Europeans, Canadians and Japanese agreed to consider both robotic and manned lunar landers, which would be based at the cis-lunar station in the NRHO, sources said.
 Later during 2017, Roskosmos also came close to adopt that position.

-At the end of March, the head of NASA's human space flight program Bill Gerstenmaier outlined a new version of the prospective deep-space exploration program for the agency's advisory council.
+At the end of March, NASA's Associate Administrator for Human Exploration and Operations William Gerstenmaier outlined a new version of the prospective deep-space exploration program for the agency's advisory council.
 The highlight of that plan was the faster development of a spacecraft capable of carrying astronauts to the vicinity of Mars than had been anticipated in the previous scenarios.
 The newest strategy advanced the launch of the spacecraft now identified as the Deep Space Transport or DST, to 2027.
 Launched unmanned on a dedicated SLS rocket, during Exploration Mission 6, this large vehicle would mark the start of the second phase in the assembly of the cis-lunar station.
 The station itself was now dubbed Deep Space Gateway replacing the original designation -- the International Manned Platform -- and the term "spaceport," which had been floated as potential name just a few months earlier.